NBA Rumors: Chicago Bulls Curious About A Jabari Parker Homecoming, According To ‘Sporting News’

 Sporting News is reporting that the Chicago Bulls have had discussions with Jabari Parker and his representatives regarding a deal.
 The Bulls will allow free agency to play itself out.
 Once it does, the Bulls will strike.

-NBA free agency started off with a bang in the first few hours.
+NBA free agency started off with a bang in the first few hours with the Chicago remaining quiet.
 The only surprises thus far in NBA free agency is the fact that most of the top-tier free agents re-signed with their respective teams.
+LeBron James was the only exception.
+James agreed to join the Los Angeles Lakers on a four-year deal, according to Yahoo Sports.
+LeBron James leaving the Eastern Conference affects the pecking order, benefiting a team such as the Bulls.

 This summer is different than most as the majority of the teams are over the salary cap.
 The bigger names are falling off the board quickly, with everyone else bidding for what is left.
 This will be the case for Jabari Parker.